-Autosomal dominant PKD (inherited)
+Autosomal dominant PKD

-Diagnosis of autosomal dominant PKD may include:
+Diagnosis of ADPKD may include:

-Autosomal recessive PKD (inherited)
+Autosomal recessive PKD

-Autosomal recessive PKD is a rare, inherited form of polycystic kidney disease.
-It is thought to be caused by a particular genetic flaw that is different from the genetic flaw that causes autosomal dominant PKD.
+Autosomal recessive PKD (ARPKD) is a rare form of PKD.
+It is thought to be caused by a particular genetic flaw that is different from the genetic flaw that causes ADPKD.
 Parents who don't have the disease can have a child with the disease if both parents carry the abnormal gene and both pass the gene to their child.
 Carrier parents have a 25% chance with each pregnancy to have a child with this type of PKD.
 Males and females are equally affected.